isomerpages/moe-aps/pages/terms-of-use.md

 variant: tiptap
 ---
 <h4><strong>General Legal Information</strong></h4>
-<p>Thank you for visiting <a rel="noopener noreferrer nofollow" target="_blank">aps.edu.sg</a>.
+<p>Thank you for visiting Assumption Pathway School website.By accessing
-By accessing and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
+and using this Web Site, you shall be deemed to have accepted to be legally bound by these Terms of Use.
 If you do not agree to these Terms of Use, please do not use this Web Site.</p>
 <p><strong>General</strong>
 </p>
 <p>2.
 These Terms of Use may be changed from time to time.
 Changes will be